 You can also purchase offline mapping packs from within the app, that add (for example) Ordnance Survey topographical maps for hiking in the UK, or their USGS equivalents in the United States.

-iOS and Android, free, or premium for $4.99/year.
+or premium for $4.99/year.
 Map packs priced individually.

 The Gaia GPS app can serve many purposes, but is particularly popular with hikers in Canada, historic map enthusiasts, first responders, and fans of 4×4/off-road trails.
 The free version provides access to topographic and satellite maps.